nimh-sfim/rtPupilPhase/README.md

 1. Session #: Experimenter can define any number to be logged with the behavioral file along with the timestamp of running the task.
 1. Subject ID: any character/numeric value that the user specifies to define the log file.

 When running the task, most screens are advanced by pressing the space bar to continue.
-The only exception to this is the `Waiting to start` screen, which will only advance by pressing the `5` or `t` key.
+The two exceptions to this are the EyeLink calibration process, for which you can advance from by pressing `o` (and can be additionally controlled by the EyeLink host computer), and the `Waiting to start` screen, which will only advance by pressing the `5` or `t` key.
 You can quit the task at any time by pressing `p` or the `escape` key.
 If the task refuses to quit, you can force quit by using the keystroke combination `option + command + escape`.

 #### PsychoPy GUI